microsoft/azure-pipelines-tasks/Tasks/MavenV5/README.md

 - **Test Run Title :** This option will appear if you select the `Publish to Azure Pipelines/TFS` option.
 Here provide a name for the Test Run

-#### Code Coverage
-Use the next options to manage your code coverage options.
-If your Build file already has Code Coverage enabled, you can ignore this section and use the Publish Code Coverage task to upload results to TFS/Azure Pipelines

-- **CodeCoverage Tool :** Select the code coverage tool you want to use.
-Currently JaCoCo and Cobertura are supported.
-[Click here](http://eclemma.org/jacoco/trunk/doc/maven.html) to know more about Jacoco and [Click here](http://www.mojohaus.org/cobertura-maven-plugin/index.html) to know more about Cobertura.

-- **Class Inclusion/Exclusion Filters :** This option is enabled only when you select one tool in the above option.
-Provide a comma separated list of filters to include or exclude classes from collecting code coverage.
-For example: +:com.*,+:org.*,-:my.app*.*.
-- **Class Files Directories :** This option is enabled only when you select JaCoCo as code coverage tool.
-This field is required for a multi module project.
-Specify comma separated list of relative paths from Maven POM file to directories containing class files, archive files(jar, war etc.).
-Code coverage is reported for class files present in the directories.
-For example: target/classes,target/testClasses.

-- **Source Files Directories :** This option is enabled only when you select JaCoCo as code coverage tool.
-This field is required for a multi module project.
-Specify comma separated list of relative paths from Maven POM file to source directories.
-Code coverage reports will use these to highlight source code.
-For example: src/java,src/Test.

 #### Advanced
 Use the next options to manage your `JAVA_HOME` attribute by JDK Version and Path